 The latest entry in the Magnet-Schultz of America Solenoid 101 blog explains the basic concepts behind hydraulic solenoids.
-A more detailed analysis of these types of mechanisms has been previously published by MSA here.
-This recap will reduce the content to the simplest terms for a quick and clear understanding of the fundamental concepts.
+This primer will reduce the content to the simplest terms for a quick and clear understanding of the fundamental concepts.
 Check our blog history for information on more technical subjects and feel free to make suggestions for future posts.

 What is a Hydraulic Solenoid?

 At a basic level, a hydraulic solenoid functions similarly to a normal solenoid.
 An electromagnetically inductive coil is wound around a metal core which creates a magnetic field when an electric current passes through it.
 The magnetic field acts upon an armature and creates a mechanical force.
 The armature interfaces with a movable element in the final application that requires positioning.
 The primary differences between an electromechanical and hydraulic solenoid are the end function and construction.

 Hydraulic solenoids are primarily used in hydraulic pumps and valves.
 These solenoids can be designed to perform push, pull, or push/pull actuation functions with either proportional or on/off stroke characteristics.

 Hydraulic pumps convert mechanical energy into hydraulic energy.
 They create the flow and pressure of fluid in a hydraulic circuit.
 A hydraulic solenoid can be used in pumps like a Variable Displacement Axial Piston Pump to control the volume of the hydraulic fluid output.
 These pumps use pistons to control the fluid flow.
 The solenoid is used to position a swashplate, which adjusts the positioning of the pump’s pistons.
 The change in piston position changes the volume of space available in the piston cavity for fluid to flow through.
 The greater the space, the higher the pump’s displacement will be.